-By adopting $W_d=0.4$ it is implicitly assumed that the wall and the retained ground are likely to yield and accumulate permanent displacement as a result of the design earthquake.
-Wall elements including the soldier piles and anchor tendons must be sufficiently robust and ductile to accommodate the displacement.
+Note: by adopting $W_d = 0.4$ it is implicitly assumed that the wall and the retained ground are likely to yield and accumulate permanent displacement as a result of the design earthquake.
+Wall elements including the poles and anchor tendons must be sufficiently robust and ductile to accommodate the displacement.